nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

 use the `--code` flag to specify the URL of the repository.
 For example:
 `oc new-app --code https://github.com/myuser/mypublicrepo`.
 If you want to use a different name, you can add the `--name=<newname>` argument to the `oc new-app` command.
-For example: `oc new-app –name=mytestapp https://github.com/myuser/mypublicrepo`.
+For example: `oc new-app --name=mytestapp https://github.com/myuser/mypublicrepo`.
 The platform will try to automatically [detect the programming language](https://docs.openshift.com/container-platform/4.10/applications/creating_applications/creating-applications-using-cli.html#language-detection) of the application code and select the latest version of the base language image available.
 If `oc new-app` can't find any suitable Source-To-Image (S2I) builder